ARCHIVED-mean-stack/session-4/README.md

 Let's look at the canonical "Hello world" [example](https://expressjs.com/en/starter/hello-world.html).

 Here is the [generator](https://expressjs.com/en/starter/generator.html).
-Note the directory structure and the use of Jade as a template tool.
+Note the directory structure and the use of [Jade](http://learnjade.com) as a template tool.
+Here's a [Jade converter](http://www.html2jade.org).

 We will be using HTML [static](https://expressjs.com/en/starter/static-files.html) files in our exercise.